 Rainbows, unicorns, pink hair, brightly colored chokers, and more mix together with traditional gothic elements such as piercings, tattoos (usually brightly colored), and a shared love of the dark and creepy.

-Essentially pastel goths take the foundational dark and creepy elements of gothic subculture and infuse them with bright and pretty colors.
+Essentially pastel goths take the foundational dark and spooky elements of gothic subculture and infuse them with bright and pretty colors.
 Think of it as cute meets creepy where death and decay are reinvented or celebrated in a bright and colorful way.

 6.)
 Emo Goth

 While many still classify emo within the goth subculture, it is considered by many to be a cousin of most gothic styles, as opposed to a directly related segment.

 Emo (meaning Emotion or Emotive Hardcore) subculture was popularized in the late 90’s and early 2000’s where it even made its way into the mainstream.
 Towards 2010, emo rapidly declined in popularity and while there are still plenty of emo goths out there, it has shrunk to a relatively small community in comparison with its former glory.